nurur/herokuDemo_confMatx/README.md

 # herokuDemo_confMatx
-This is basic Heroku app that creates an interactive confusion matrix
+This is a basic Heroku app that creates an interactive confusion matrix